Modeling Language as a Sequence of Thoughts: Introduction

 Empirically, TG yields systematic gains in both learning efficiency and representational robustness.
-TG is consistently more data and parameter efficient than matched GPT-2 baselines pretrained on WikiText-103.
-In dataset-scaling experiments ($12$--$50$M training tokens; $N \approx 85$M non-embedding parameters), TG achieves $2$--$4\%$ lower test perplexity at every scale (e.g., $23.2$ vs.\ $24.0$ at $50$M), corresponding to an effective $5$--$8\%$ reduction in the training tokens needed to reach the same loss (Figure~\ref{fig:scaling_combined}a).
-In parameter scaling experiments at fixed $D=50$M tokens, TG preserves an advantage across a $0.34$M--$21.3$M model size range, where GPT-2 would require a $1.33$--$1.42\times$ parameter increase to match TG (Figure~\ref{fig:scaling_combined}b).
-Comparisons to alternative baselines---including adding sentence-boundary bias to GPT-2 via special tokens, replacing TG's sentence-based recurrence with fixed token spans, and compression via attention masks (``gisting'')---show that TG's gains hinge on conditioning token generation on semantically coherent, fully contextualized units which are diminished when replaced with arbitrary token chunks or context abstraction alone (Figure~\ref{fig:baseline_panels}).
-Additionally, in a controlled father--son relation probe, TG improves relational direction generalization (measured by reversed-direction likelihood) substantially faster than GPT-2 (Figure~\ref{fig:reversal_fatherson}).
-Finally, ablation experiments indicate that higher-capacity TG variants, with added self and cross attention within each layer, can further boost performance, and confirm that end-to-end training of sentence representations via retaining gradient flow through memory, is essential for the observed gains (Table~\ref{tab:ablation_summary}).
+TG is consistently more data and parameter efficient than matched GPT-2 baselines pretrained on WikiText-103 (Figure~\ref{fig:scaling_combined}).
+In dataset-scaling experiments ($12$--$50$M training tokens; $N \approx 85$M non-embedding parameters), TG achieves $2$--$4\%$ lower test perplexity at every scale (e.g., $23.2$ vs.\ $24.0$ at $50$M), corresponding to an effective $5$--$8\%$ reduction in the training tokens needed to reach the same loss.
+In parameter scaling experiments at fixed $D=50$M tokens, TG preserves an advantage across a $0.3$M--$21.3$M model size range, where GPT-2 would require $1.33$--$1.42\times$ more parameters to match TG.
+Comparisons to alternative baselines-including adding sentence-boundary bias to GPT-2 via special tokens, replacing TG's sentence-based recurrence with fixed token spans, and sentence-level gisting-style attention masking-show that TG's gains depend on conditioning token generation on semantically coherent, fully contextualized units; performance degrades when sentences are replaced with arbitrary token blocks or when access to prior tokens is restricted through compression tokens without recurrence (Figure~\ref{fig:baseline_panels}).
+Additionally, in an in-context father--son probe, TG improves relational-direction generalization substantially faster than GPT-2, as measured by the likelihood of the target token when the completion query reverses the direction of the prompt (Figure~\ref{fig:reversal_fatherson}).
+Finally, ablations confirm that the working memory of sentence gestalts and retaining gradient flow through memory are essential for TG’s performance and that adding per-layer self and cross attention capacity further improves performance (Table~\ref{tab:ablation_summary}).